 No, that’s not me being snarky.
 Batman actually tells a random neighborhood kid to keep watch over the Batmobile.
-This might’ve worked as a joke in the Adam West show, but The Batman is at least a nominally serious show; even if it’s geared toward a younger audience than That Other Show; it’s never gone (and should never go) this far into self-parody.
-Good thing Bennett and Yin aren’t in this episode, or Bruce would be facing a lot of awkward questions once he comes back out of there.
+This might’ve worked as a joke in the Adam West show, but The Batman is at least a nominally serious show; even if it’s geared toward a younger audience than That Other Show, it’s never gone (and should never go) this far into self-parody.
+Good thing Bennett and Yin aren’t in this episode, or Bruce could be facing a lot of awkward questions once he comes back out of there.

-The inside of the Brown house tries its best to look creepy (there’s also a sorta-origin for Cluemaster’s little midgets – his mom apparently used to coach pee-wee football), but it’s too little, too late.
+The inside of the Brown house tries its best to look creepy (there’s also a sorta-origin for Cluemaster’s goon-squad – his mom apparently used to coach pee-wee football), but it’s too little, too late.
 The part where Mrs. Brown calls Batman one of “Artie’s little friends” is priceless, though, if only because Rino Romano’s voice sounds like the exact moment he realized he should’ve called in sick for this episode.

 I forgot to mention this above, but Artie’s given the “contestants” a bunch of books and allowed them to ask whatever questions they like.
-The first two are too stupid to try any trick questions (okay, he probably would’ve killed ’em anyways, but I would’ve liked to see him react to “If a tree falls in the forest and no one is there to hear it, does it make a sound?”), meaning they’re just one question away from getting the Jack Napier Special.
+The first two are too stupid to try any trick questions (okay, he probably would’ve killed ’em anyways, but I would’ve liked to see him react to “If a tree falls in the forest and no one is there to hear it, does it make a sound?”), meaning they’re just one question away from the Jack Napier Special.

 Nevertheless, it buys ’em enough time for Batman to come end this sorry mess.
 Cluemaster calls him the “one intellect in Gotham City” worthy of him, which makes me suspect that more than just his design was meant for the Riddler.
 And now I’ve made myself sad.